samyuktaprabhu/artist-search-rest-api/README.md

 ```
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Pointers taken into consideration while desiging the API
+### Pointers taken into consideration while designing the API

 * For this API, a JSON dictionary source file has been generated to handle cases where no results are returned from the artist search endpoint.
 * The API primarily utilizes the JSON format to process and transmit data.